Your doctor may recommend a digital rectal exam (DRE) for these reasons:

-Anyone with rectal bleeding, abdominal or pelvic pain, or a change in bowel habits
+- Look for the cause of symptoms such as rectal bleeding (blood in the stool), abdominal or pelvic pain, or a change in bowel habits

 What Happens During a Digital Rectal Exam?

-The health care provider will insert a lubricated, gloved finger into the rectum and feel for tenderness, or other abnormalities.
-Often pressure is applied to the abdomen with the other hand to improve the ability to detect any abnormalities.
-The test takes only a few minutes to complete.
+The doctor will insert a lubricated, gloved finger into the rectum and feel for tenderness or other abnormalities.
+They’ll probably press the abdomen with their other hand to help them feel any abnormalities.

 What Happens After the Digital Rectal Exam?